 My art was being picked up by my employer in 2007, a book publisher called Scripture Union for whom I was a trainer and practitioner of children’s ministry in churches and schools that really changed things.
 I was able to buy photoshop, and then artrage and corel Paint, then manga studio.
 I got my first graphics tablet and ImagineFX magazine was published.
 I took on challenges at the ImagineFX forums (which sadly don’t exist anymore) as well as producing illustrations for print for my employer alongside my regular work.
 This gave me a hands on accelerated learning in developing many styles including learning how to produce oil-painting-like results, even though I had not really experienced oils.
 From 3D programs to digital oils and watercolour.
 Special effects to photomontage.

 Of course using digital media isn’t the same.
-Like I said, the undo button becomes a friend.
+The undo button becomes a friend.
 But it served me well, and I practised hard to make my digital pictures look like the real thing.
 This meant I had to study what the original looked like to pull it off.
-When to blend, when not to.
-When to use a burn tool to make the edge of a puddle of digital watercolour look right.
-And when to get angry when corel painter wouldn’t make it look real no matter what it claimed.

 So here it is, in all its glory.
 My history in pictures.